Addressing challenges of cultivated meat

 This critically important young industry is doing what young industries do—learning, testing, fixing, solving.
 Repeat.
 Navigating and building the path to scale and adoption will take years.

-Food safety is a top priority of regulators and the cultivated meat industry.
+Addressing food safety is a top priority

 Drawing on the expertise of leading scientists from 15 countries, the FAO’s recently published Report on Food Safety Aspects of Cell-Based Foods adds to the growing body of literature on cultivated meat manufacturing, food safety, and regulation.
-The in-depth report can assist companies and countries in developing evidence-based approaches to risk management and encourages greater collaboration and information sharing to advance work in this area.
+The in-depth report can assist companies and countries in developing and harmonizing evidence-based approaches to risk management and encourages greater collaboration and information sharing to advance work in this area.

 While contamination is normal and expected in R&D phases when lots of variables are being tweaked and optimized, the production environment is far more stringent and specifically designed to prevent contamination.
 As demonstrated by data submitted to the FDA from UPSIDE Foods and GOOD Meat, successful production runs for cultivated meat test negative for pathogens such as Salmonella and result in significantly lower microbial counts compared to conventional chicken.
 Consumers and retailers can rest easy knowing that cultivated meat products that reach store shelves and tables will be safe for consumption.